Graduate student affiliates at Northwestern

 José Luis Quintero Ramírez is a PhD candidate in Rhetoric and Public Culture, whose research explores how hype emerges from online deliberation, and how it serves as an engine for misinformation and political mobilization alike.
 He is a Buffet Global Impacts Fellow, departmental liaison for Rhetoric and Public Culture, and a close collaborator of the NU Center for Civic Engagement.
 His interests within academia are influenced by experience in the Information Technology sector, Search Engine Optimization, Foreign Languages, Public Speaking, and Creative Writing.

-Facundo Suenzo is a first-year PhD student in the Media, Technology and Society program working with professor Pablo Boczkowski.
-He is interested in sociology of culture, media reception and technology usage.
-He was born and raised in Argentina where he earned his B.A in Communication from the Universidad de San Andrés (UdeSA).
-Before joining Northwestern, Facundo was coordinator at the Center for Media and Society (MESO) in Argentina between 2018-2020.
+Facundo Suenzo is a Ph.D. student in Media, Technology and Society working with professor Pablo Boczkowski.
+He is interested in sociology of culture, media reception and digital culture.
+Born and raised in Argentina, Facundo earned his BA in Communication from the Universidad de San Andrés (UdeSA) and his MA in Sociology from the Universidad Nacional del General San Martín (IDAES/UNSAM).
+Facundo’s work has appeared in New Media & Society, Journalism and Cuadernos.info.
+Prior to Northwestern, he was coordinator at the Center for Media and Society (MESO) in Argentina between 2018-2020.

 Daniel Trielli is a PhD student in the Media, Technology and Society program at the Northwestern University School of Communication.
 At the Computational Journalism Lab, he researches how news reaches the public in our increasingly algorithmically-defined world and how journalists can cover algorithms.
 He worked as a journalist in his native Brazil for over a decade.